KaarlisCaune/kalndzirnavas/README.md

 The static site is built in `_site` folder.
 Since the website is hosted on Github pages but uses a plugin not supported by Github, to publish the site you need to push the `_site` folder to a separate branch `gh-pages`, i.e.

 `git subtree push --prefix dist origin gh-pages`

+For the site to be visible on Github pages, `baseurl` is set to `kalndzirnavas` right now.
+That won't be necessary when an actual domain is used.